 What sort of changes could this be?

-The options are endless, but in this post, I am going to outline a few of the most common situations and will also provide a few tips for each about how you might want to structure your objective statement.
+The options are endless.
+But in this post, I'm outlining a few of the most common situations.
+I'll also provide a few tips for each about how you might want to structure your objective statement.

 1. Change of career direction

 A change of career direction or industry is the top reason I would consider including an objective section in your resume.
 Why?
-Because usually it requires some kind of explanation and if you don’t provide this, potential employers may be left wondering, or could even be turned off because you don’t seem to have relevant experience.
+Because usually it requires some kind of explanation.
+If you don’t provide this, potential employers may be left wondering.
+Or, they could even be turned off because you don’t seem to have relevant experience.

 If you are making a significant change to your career direction or are planning to change industries, the first thing you should do in your objective is to acknowledge this and perhaps explain what has prompted the change.
 You should then follow up by reiterating the transferrable skills that you have and the reasons that you are suitable for the role, despite not having directly relevant experience.